apple patient

 Image: Apple

-In addition, the M1 includes an eight-core graphics processor, which Apple says is the "most advanced graphics processor" the company has ever developed.
-It is claimed to offer twice the performance of a PC chip's integrated graphics and can deliver peak performance at a third of the power consumption.
-The brand new chip also includes a 16-core Neural Engine, with the entire chip designed to work optimally for machine learning.
-The latest generation Secure Enclave, a built-in Thunderbolt and USB4 controller, and an advanced image signal processor are also included in the chip.
-The processor will be installed in a new MacBook Air, MacBook Pro 13", and a new Mac mini.
+Additionally, the M1 includes an eight-core graphics processor, which Apple claims is the "most advanced graphics processor" the company has ever developed.
+It is claimed to offer twice the performance of integrated graphics on a PC chip and can deliver peak performance while consuming one-third of the power.
+The brand-new chip also includes a 16-core Neural Engine, with the entire chip optimized for machine learning.
+The latest-generation Secure Enclave, a built-in Thunderbolt and USB 4 controller, and an advanced image signal processor are also included.
+The processor will be found in a new MacBook Air, MacBook Pro 13-inch, and a new Mac mini.
 Have you already discovered the early Black Friday offers on Amazon?
 It's worth being quick.
 (Image: Apple)

 • Apple Silicon Mac: Not all iOS apps are available